-The person suffering from eating disorder will be constantly worried about the appearance and weight even if they are perfect.
+The person suffering from an eating disorder will be constantly worried about the appearance and weight even if they are perfect.
 In eating disorder, people may under eat, overeat and become obsessed with the eating pattern.
-The inappropriate eating pattern can make you ill and can take over your life.
+An inappropriate eating pattern can make you ill and can take over your life.

 However, there are treatments available that can help you to overcome and manage your eating disorder.
 Our GP can help you in dealing with this problem.

 You may have an eating disorder if you:

 There are many different types of eating disorders and have their own symptoms and indications.
 The most common eating disorders include:

 You believe that you are suffering from an eating disorder.
 Even if you are not sure, you should consult a doctor immediately.
 They will ask about your symptoms and how they are affecting your daily routine.
 The doctors will also ask about your medical history, eating habits, weight and the way you are feeling.

 If the doctors identify that you have an eating disorder, they will refer you to a specialist for further treatment or help.

 It is advised to visit GP in this case, as they will inspect you physically if they feel the need.
 Moreover, if you are looking for someone to speak to or you need any advice, our doctors can help and will listen to your problems carefully.